1.4 Study Plan & Resources

 - Plan for 2-4 months of focused study; on day one, review the official AAPC CPB content outline and build your schedule around its domain weights.

-- Develop code-book proficiency early - the CPB is open-book only for CPT, ICD-10-CM, and HCPCS, so fast navigation of those manuals saves exam-day time.
+- Develop code-book proficiency early - the CPB is open-book only for CPT, ICD-10-CM, and HCPCS Level II, so fast manual navigation saves exam-day time.

-- Take full-length, timed mock exams late in your preparation to build the 4-hour stamina the CPB demands.
+- Take full-length, timed 4-hour mock exams late in your preparation to build stamina and calibrate pacing at roughly 1.8 minutes per question.

 - After passing, maintain the CPB by earning 36 continuing education units (CEUs) every 2-year cycle and keeping AAPC membership active.